 \subsection{The product normal Stein equation}

-In this section we obtain a characterisation for the product normal distribution which motivates the $\mathrm{PN}(n,\sigma^2)$ Stein equation (\ref{delta}).
+In this section we obtain a characterising equation for the product normal distribution which motivates the $\mathrm{PN}(n,\sigma^2)$ Stein equation (\ref{delta}).
 Before presenting that result, we present some useful properties of the operator $A_nf(x)=x^{-1}T^nf(x)$ and establish the existence of the zero bias distribution of order $n$ for any $W$ with zero mean and finite, non-zero variance.
-In proving the existence of the zero bias distribution of order $n$ we establish a fact that will be used in proof of Proposition \ref{prodsteinlemma}.

 We begin by obtaining an inverse of the operator $A_n$.
 This inverse operator will be used throughout this paper in establishing properties of the zero bias distribution of order $n$.

 \begin{lemma} Let $V_n$ be the product of $n$ independent $U(0,1)$ random variables, and define the operator $G_n$ by $G_nf(x)=x\mathbb{E}f(xV_n)$.
 Then, $G_n$ is the right-inverse of the operator $A_n$ in the sense that